06j-av/ArchLinux-lvm_tui/README.md

 5. **Run the Script**:
    - Run the script.
 You shouldn't need to make the script executable, but if you need to, run `chmod +x setup.sh`.
      ```
-     ./ArchLinux-lvm_tui/setup.sh
-     # Or if you've entered the directory
      ./setup.sh
      ```